troykark/vash_wiki/README.md

 This is the base new players spawn in and the location of the boss stones

 ### Portals
-**sg-X** Return Portal - for emergency use.  *Usage Notes: If possible create two portals when making a new connection to sg-x, one to return with, and one that can be anchored to a new portal.
-This way a return portal can be made in a base and the sg-x tage removed from the sites portal, freeing sg-x for use.*
+**sg-X** Emergency/Exploration Return Portal - for emergency use.

+*Usage Notes: If possible create two portals when making a new connection to sg-x, one to return with, and one that can be anchored to a new portal.
+This way a return portal can be made in a base and the sg-x tag removed from the source sites portal, freeing sg-x for re-use.
+If impossible (mistlands/ashlands murdered) rename sg-x portal to sequential number (example sg-x-1) and update wiki. *

-**Unassigned Portal** Keyed into your destination and go.
+**Unassigned Portal** Key into your destination and go, unkey when done.

 ## Merchant Base
 The merchant is located at this base.
 Not intended for building.
 The base is nestled under a rock.
 This is a large forest biome so if needed could be used as a place to harvest forest resources.